Home » Recipes » Savory » Easy Chickpea Salad Recipe

 Recipe Substitutions and Additions

-While delicious as-is, feel free to tweak this chickpea salad to suit your personal tastes.
+Feel free to tweak this chickpea salad to suit your personal tastes.
 You can:

-• Vary the herbs – I used parsley and basil, but coriander (cilantro) or mint would also work nicely in this recipe.
+• Vary the herbs.
+I used parsley and basil, but coriander (cilantro) or mint would also work nicely in this recipe.

-• Adjust the seasonings – Taste as you go, and add more lemon juice, salt, pepper, and red pepper flakes as necessary to suit your palate.
+• Adjust the seasonings.
+Taste as you go, and add more lemon juice, salt, pepper, and red pepper flakes as necessary to suit your palate.

-• Add onions – Raw onion is one of the only foods I dislike, so I don’t use it in my salad recipes.
+• Add onions.
+Raw onion is one of the only foods I dislike, so I don’t use it in my salad recipes.
 But if you’re a fan, try tossing the chickpeas with half of a finely minced raw red onion.

-• Substitute infused oil – Try basil oil or garlic oil for an additional flavor boost.
+• Substitute infused oil.
+Try basil oil or garlic oil for an additional flavor boost.

-• Make it a meal – For a more filling salad, add diced raw vegetables (such as cucumber, red pepper, or cherry tomato), canned tuna, chopped hard boiled egg, or slices of ripe avocado.
+• Make it a meal.
+For a more filling salad, add diced raw vegetables (such as cucumber, red pepper, or cherry tomato), canned tuna, chopped hard boiled egg, or slices of ripe avocado.

 Bowl of garbanzo bean salad and small bowls of herbs